-On a long road trip, have you ever played the riddle game “What do these three things have in common?”
+“What do these three things have in common?” creates a wonderful riddle game for long road trips.
 For instance, what does a beehive, a rooster, and a barbershop have in common?
 Combs.
-What do checks, an awful television series, and stamps have in common?
+What do reservations, awful television series, and postage stamps have in common?
 They can all be canceled.
 What do ballet, glass, and bedroom have in common?
 They are all types of slippers.

 So, here’s another riddle for you: What do Lectio Divina, Dante’s Divine Comedy, and the hymn Jesus the Very Thought of Thee all have in common?